The Harvest Wagon

 The Harvest Wagon is the name of two oil paintings by the English artist Thomas Gainsborough.
 The first version was completed around 1767 and is today owned by the Barber Institute of Fine Arts, in Birmingham, England.
 The second version was painted around 1784 and is now part of the collection of the Art Gallery of Ontario.
 The Toronto version is the better known of the two.
 It was donated to the AGO by Frank P Wood in 1941, and is one of the most prominent pieces in the gallery’s collection.

+It was featured in William Frederick Witherington's 1824 painting A Modern Picture Gallery displaying classic British paintings of the era.

 Description

 Both paintings depict a group of peasants riding inside a simple wagon through a rural landscape with a collection of nearby animals.
 A young boy leads the wagon, while a man helps lift a young woman aboard.
 The painting is set in the area around Gainsborough's adopted city of Bath, where he lived for 14 years of his life.
 In 1995 the two museums collaborated on a joint show that displayed the two versions side by side, first on display in England and then in Canada.

 The two paintings of a similar subject done some seventeen years apart show the evolution of Gainsborough as an artist.
 The later painting is more sedate, the figures more composed and less excited.
 The Gainsborough scholar Hugh Besley sees landscape, people, and animals as more unified in the later work.
 He also sees more influence of Rubens on Gainsborough's style and technique, particularly of Rubens's The Descent from the Cross.
 The woman ascending to the wagon shows a motion opposite to Christ's.
 Christina Payne has commented on some of the symbolism in the 1784 work, noting that the broken pitcher placed in front of the pregnant passenger may be a symbol of virginity.
 The earlier painting is also far more intimate to the artist as the women in the wagon are portraits of Gainsborough's own daughters, Mary and Margaret.